Champii/Nodulator/README.md

   - When in Association, if the localKey doesnt exists, it is created on the fly
   - Better HasOne, HasMany and BelongsTo.
   - HasOneThrough, HasManyThrough
+  - HasAndBelongsToMany
+  - Resources can override global db config to put different models on different db systems

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`